Supply chain management research

-Complex Adaptive Supply Networks Research Accelerator
+Complex Adaptive Supply Networks Research Accelerator (CASN-RA)

-The mission of the Complex Adaptive Supply Networks Research Accelerator at the W. P. Carey School of Business is to advance the science of supply networks and sustainability management.
-Our goal is to become the preeminent research institution in the discipline of supply chain management through a focus on studying supply networks and sustainability as complex adaptive systems.
+Comprised of a global group of scholars, CASN-RA strives to become the preeminent research institution in the discipline of supply chain management through a focus on studying supply networks and sustainability as complex adaptive systems.

-Health Sector Supply Chain Research Consortium
+Health Sector Supply Chain Research Consortium (HSRC-ASU)

-The Health Sector Supply Chain Research Consortium (HSRC-ASU) is a research group within the W. P. Carey School of Business at Arizona State University.
-The consortium was founded in 2004 to bring together health sector organizations and academic researchers to conduct research on topics related to the strategic management of the health care supply chain.
+Founded in 2004, the HSRC-ASU brings together health sector organizations and academic researchers to conduct research on topics related to the strategic management of the health care supply chain.

 Internet Edge Supply Chain Lab

-Supply Chain Management (SCM) Behavioral Lab
+Supply Chain Management Behavioral Lab